CUSTOM bike TOUR: Tuscany

 B, D • Le Noci

-DAY 4 – FROM RADDA TO SAN GIMIGNANO
+DAY 4 – BIKE FROM RADDA IN CHIANTI TO SAN GIMIGNANO

 Today we do a point-to-point ride from Chianti Classico to our hotel in San Gimignano.
 After biking along a scenic mountain ridge, we’ll encounter Castellina in Chianti.
 Once a fortified town, it’s now a charming wine village with a well-preserved historical center.
 We then cross into the San Gimignano zone and eventually climb to our hotel, a restored farmstead three miles outside of town.